 2. Review and Selection Process: A Review Team will review all eligible applications received by the deadline.
 This Review Team will consist of Modal Liaisons from the Federal Highway Administration (FHWA), Federal Railroad Administration (FRA) and Federal Transit Administration (FTA) and Bureau employees designated by the Executive Director.
-The Program grants review and selection process consists of two steps: (1) The Review Team will evaluate each proposal and make a determination of eligibility based on criteria outlined in Section C.1 of this notice and, if deemed eligible; and (2) the Review Team will evaluate the proposal based on the Selection Criteria in Section E.1 of this notice.
+The Program application review and selection process consists of two steps: (1) the Review Team will evaluate each proposal and determine eligibility based on criteria outlined in Section C.1 of this notice and, if deemed eligible; and (2) the Review Team will evaluate the proposal based on the Selection Criteria in Section E.1 of this notice.
 In reviewing the application, each criterion will be given one of the following qualitative ratings: STRONG, MODERATE, or MARGINAL.
 These ratings are based on the proposal's alignment with the criteria.
 No one criterion is weighted higher or lower than the others.
 A collective overall assessment rating will be assigned to each application based on the qualitative ratings assigned for each evaluation criterion.
 The collective overall assessment will ultimately reflect how well the proposal meets the goals of the Program as stated in Section A.3. of the NOFO.
-Each application will be given an overall assessment rating of "high" if it receives a rating of STRONG in at least 6 of the evaluation criteria; an overall assessment rating of "medium" if it receives a rating of MODERATE or a combination of STRONG and MODERATE in at least 6 of the evaluation criteria; and an overall assessment rating of "low" if it does not meet the requirements for a "medium" or "high".
+Each application will be given an overall assessment rating of "high" if it receives a rating of STRONG in at least 6 of the evaluation criteria; an overall assessment rating of "medium" if it receives a rating of MODERATE or a combination of STRONG and MODERATE in at least 6 of the evaluation criteria; and an overall assessment rating of "low" if it receives a MARGINAL in 6 or more categories.
 The Review Team will present its findings to the Senior Review Team, which consists of Bureau Leadership, including the Executive Director.
 The Executive Director will finalize recommendations and present them to the Secretary.
 The final award decisions will be made by the Secretary of Transportation.